 Finally, leveraging a CRM system will eventually increase your customers’ happiness.
 They will feel like they’re being listened to more closely and provided a better experience.

-The 5 best eCommerce CRM tools on the market
+The 5 best eCommerce CRM software tools on the market

 Pipedrive is a CRM tool that is very much focused on sales.
 One of the great things about this eCommerce CRM is that it has been designed for teams of all sizes.
 In fact, there are more than 90,000 businesses making the most of this tool across the world.